 High dose vitamin B3 in the form of nicotinic acid can cause side effects such as flushing, itching, low blood pressure or headache which limits its use.
 People who blush easily are more sensitive to this effect.

 A drug that combines nicotinic acid with an agent to reduce flushing (laropiprant) is available on prescription.
-Flushing can also be reduced by taking low dose aspirin (75–300 mg) half an hour before the dose of nicotinic acid.
+Flushing can also be reduced by taking low dose aspirin (75–300 mg) half an hour before the dose of niacin.

-Excessive long-term use of vitamin B3 can cause thickening and darkening of patches of skin (acanthosis nigricans), palpitations, gout and liver inflammation (hepatitis).
+Excessive long-term use of vitamin B3 can cause thickening and darkening of patches of skin (acanthosis nigricans), palpitations, gout and cause liver enzymes to rise.
+This occurs in 20% ofpeople taking niacin in doses above 500mg per day and is most common in doses above 3g per day.

 The European Food Safety Authority have therefore determined a tolerable upper intake level for nicotinic acid of 10 mg/day and for nicotinamide of 900mg per day.